Retail Distribution Order Fulfillment: What is Fulfillment in business?

 Sync data with your retail inventory: Real-time data integration between the fulfillment center’s backend systems and your own shopping cart solutions means that you never have to worry about your inventory levels being reported inaccurately.

 Centralize your inventory at key locations: Get your products closer to the people who buy them the most.
-You can go with a 3PL business that has warehouses and fulfillment centers near your shipping hubs or go with one that is centrally located to your common destinations.
+You can go with a 3PL business that has warehouses and fulfillment centers near your shipping hubs or use one that is centrally located to your common destinations.

-Get expert eyes on every package going out of the fulfillment center: You don’t want the wrong products going out to your customers.
+Get expert eyes on every package going out of the fulfillment center: You don’t want the wrong products or orders going out from your warehouse to your customers.
 Quality assurance and control gets expert eyes on everything that’s going on in the order fulfillment process to ensure that it’s a seamless and enjoyable experience for the customer.

-It may be difficult to decide whether you should enlist the services of a 3PL provider or continue handling order processing in-house.
+It may be difficult to decide whether you should enlist the services of a 3PL provider or continue process orders in-house.
 It’s hard to give up that kind of control over your products and an important part of the customer experience.

 You pay for the resources that you use, rather than investing in the infrastructure to support your maximum order throughput.
-That alone is often a reason that organizations choose to outsource their order processing and shipping duties to a 3PL provider.
-While the cost savings are excellent, the time savings offer an even more compelling reason to choose this type of service.
+That alone is often a reason that organizations choose to outsource their order processing and shipping duties to a 3PL solution.
+While the cost savings are excellent, the time savings offer an even more compelling reason to use or choose this type of service.
 Evaluate each retail product fulfillment center and see whether they have the functionality that you need to grow your business.
-The right partner will empower your organization with support for rapid growth and a lot of flexibility.
+The right partner will empower your company with support for rapid growth and a lot of flexibility.